 Can Charges Be Dropped If The Victim Forgives The Accused?

-Forgiveness from the victim may have some influence, but it does not automatically lead to charges being dropped.
+Victim forgiveness may influence the outcome, but it does not automatically lead to charges being dropped.
 The prosecution may still proceed if they believe it serves the public interest.

 How Does Singapore Law Differentiate Between Minor And Grievous Hurt?

-Grievous hurt involves more serious forms of injury, such as fractures, permanent disfiguring, or injuries that lead to severe health risks.
-Minor hurt would be less severe forms of bodily pain or injuries.
+Grievous hurt involves more serious injuries, such as fractures, permanent disfigurement, or injuries that pose severe health risks.
+Minor injuries are less severe forms of bodily pain or injury.

 Are Minors Treated Differently Under This Law?